 A student who enrols for Operations Research 899 must earn at least 180 credits as set out below.
-Not all of the listed modules may be offered every year.
 Students should contact the Department to find out which modules will be available.

 A student who enrols for Operations Research 879 must follow the Full Thesis option that is the result of independent research and must earn at least 180 credits as set out below.